 People would not only hunt for sport but also for food and occasionally to protect themselves from wild animals when they shared the same environment.

 The Wildlife Protection Act was introduced in 1972 by the Parliament of India enacted for the protection of plants and animal species.
-Before that hunting was legal, however hunters had their own code of conduct.
+Before that hunting was legal, however, hunters had their own code of conduct.
 Hunting was not allowed before sunrise or after sunset.
 They were encouraged not to kill pregnant or young mothers.
-Shikar or the Hunt, was also a royal pastime; this was considered to be a masculine sport and something that people could be proud about.
+Shikar or the Hunt, was also a royal pastime; this was considered to be a masculine sport and something that people could be proud of.

 John Batten writes how he and his wife Katie travel the world while giving an account of the various animals that have been shot by them in their respective countries.
 This volume starts with his trip to India in the 1950s where he introduces tiger hunting and other game.
 There is also a trip to Africa in 1957 at a time when safari’s where at its peak.
 He talks about Africa’s Big Five - Leopards, Lions, Rhinos, Cape Buffaloes and Elephants.
-He hunts wild boar in the Ardennes in Belgium and different kinds of bears (Grizzy, Polar and Alaskan Brown) in North America.
+He hunts wild boar in the Ardennes in Belgium and different kinds of bears (Grizzy, Polar, and Alaskan Brown) in North America.
 The author also gives an account of the development of the big bore rifle.